omidsakhi/deepflow/README.md

 # Deepflow
+A node based deep neural network library on top of CuDNN

 # Status
 A work in progress.
 Not mature enough for a release but cool enough for poking around.

 # Features
 - Node base like Tensorflow
 - Multiple execution phases per graph
 - Custom solver per variable